the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-application.md

 * Has the applicant answered the application questions?
 * Does the applicant have a clear, feasible, and relevant idea of how they will contribute to the book dash?
 This scoring corresponds generally to reviews of "not ready", "enthusiastic" and "clear" respectively:
-* Is the applicant enthusiastic about reproducibility and the aims of the Turing Way?
+* Is the applicant enthusiastic about reproducibility and the aims of _The Turing Way_?
-1. Applicants who score **mostly 1s** do not have a clear idea/topic ready for contribution or do not have a clear understanding of the overall goals of The Turing Way and book dash in general.
+1. Applicants who score **mostly 1s** do not have a clear idea/topic ready for contribution or do not have a clear understanding of the overall goals of _The Turing Way_ and book dash in general.
 2. Applicants who score **mostly 2s** are enthusiastic if not wholly suitable for the project/event, for example they may come with some ideas for a contribution that is currently not in the scope of the project/event.
 3. Applicants who score **mostly 3s** are clearly ready, goal-oriented, interested in contributing to the project, and excited to learn from others at the event.